 According to the CRR, specialized lending refers to exposures created in relation to companies specially set up to finance or operate real properties that comply with the criteria set down in Article 147 (8) points (a) to (c).
 For specialized lending, BAWAG Group applies the regulatory slotting approach.
-The first model, which used qualitative criteria to assign a slot, was replaced by a cash flow tool in 2017.
-Based on cash flow predictions for the whole maturity, a probability of default is calculated for different risk drivers (e.g. interest rate risk, rental risk, sales risk).
-Additionally, the expected loss rate is determined for the project.
-The expected loss is calculated based on probability of default and loss rate, which is mapped to a slot according to Article 158 (6) CRR.
+The model is developed in accordance with the "EBA Final RTS on specialized lending exposures (EBA-2016-RTS-02)" and the respective Commission Delegated Regulation (EU) 2021/598.
+ECB approval was granted in July 2023.